-Whilst travelling, themes can come easy, and we focus primarily on destinations and what they are like.
-We are less about list of things to do, and more about how a place makes you feel, why you would go there.
+Whilst travelling, themes can come easily, and we focus primarily on destinations and what they are like.
+We are less about lists of things to do, and more about how a place makes you feel, why you would go there.
 We don't write for other travel bloggers, we write to inspire people to travel, and if they choose to travel, a road map of where they could go.

 The crux of our blogs are the photos.
 We know this is what people love above all else.
 You can write the most eloquent, descriptive post, but without photos we find the level of interest drops significantly.
 A sign of short attention spans?
 Or a sign that travel and photography are an important marriage?
 We think the latter, and spend a lot of time with our cameras.